edgamat/edgamat.github.io/_posts/2024/08/2024-08-03-Type-Narrowing.md

 For most uses, this represents a near infinite number of possible values in each set.

 But our programs typically don't accept all possible values as valid inputs.
-Programs include validation logic to ensure the values being assigned to properies or passed as parameters to functions are within the smaller subset of valid values:
+Programs include validation logic to ensure the values being assigned to properties or passed as parameters to functions are within the smaller subset of valid values:

 ```csharp
 if (description != "")